Versailles outlasts Fort Recovery

-Versailles collected a solid win over Fort Recovery in a 40-28 verdict in an Ohio girls basketball matchup on Jan.
-4.
+Versailles collected a solid win over Fort Recovery in a 45-31 verdict in Ohio boys basketball on Jan.
+5.

-Versailles opened with a 10-9 advantage over Fort Recovery through the first quarter.

-The Tigers’ offense moved in front for a 19-12 lead over the Indians at halftime.

 In recent action on Dec.
-30, Versailles faced off against Waynesville and Fort Recovery took on St. Henry on Dec.
-29 at St. Henry.
+30, Fort Recovery faced off against Van Wert Lincolnview and Versailles took on Casstown Miami East on Dec.
+30 at Versailles High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.